arco-tech/changeset.js/README.md

 Keep track of changes and validation errors.

-Loosely based on Elixir's Ecto.Changeset module.
+Loosely based on the Elixir Ecto.Changeset module.